avthart/dev-environment-macos/README.md

 ## Other Apps

-This will install a list of productivity and office apps:
+This will install the following productivity and office apps:

 ```bash
 brew cask install \